 Let’s Play: Fallout Shelter Survival Mode

-After scouting the internets to know why the Radscorpions aka butt-scorpions were so horrible, I learned another thing!
+After scouting the internets to understand why the Radscorpions aka butt-scorpions were so horrible, I learned another thing!
 And I had already learned a thing or two during my latest game.
 This is a collection of 10 of those things.

 So yeah, the butt-scorpions were a huge power drain, even if evaded by dwellers.
 Or should I say especially when they’re being left alone.
-It is possible to kill them relatively fast, but it’s pretty unlikely around the time they first start appearing.
+It is possible to kill them relatively fast, but that’s pretty unlikely around the time they first start appearing.

 The other thing I learned was the silly business about the endurance stat.
 Those loading screen tips had already informed me that dwellers gain hp while leveling, and the amount depends on their endurance.
 Somehow I had not thought about it much.
 I certainly considered endurance an important stat, but it hadn’t occurred to me to dress everyone up with max endurance from the get go.